Port Tobacco Village, Maryland: Colonial era

 Within a generation of the first Maryland settlers' landing at St. Clement's Island, they pushed the frontiers of the colony north and west toward the Potomac and Port Tobacco rivers.
 The English developed a small village about 1634 on the east side of the Port Tobacco tributary.
 It became the nucleus for trade and government.
 It was first called Chandlers Town.
 The town was one of the oldest English-speaking communities on the East Coast of the United States.
 In 1658, it was designated the first county seat of Charles County.

+Tobacco, merchants and slave trade

 Later the English adapted the Potapoco name as Port Tobacco.
 Its name also referred to what became the colony's chief export commodity crop.
 The town grew as it became a major port for the tobacco trade, with exports transported by ocean-going sailing ships.

 During the late 17th century, Port Tobacco became the second-largest river port in Maryland.
+In the 1760s, Port Tobacco shipped a million pounds of tobacco each year.
+Tobacco factor Robert Fergusson, who worked for John Glassford & Company, lived just outside Port Tobacco at "Mulberry Grove" with ten enslaved people.

+Merchants operated stores from their homes.
+Stagg Hall was built for merchant John Parnham about 1740.
+Mercantile firm Barnes and Ridgate operated in Chimney House, and traded primarily in tobacco.
+However, in summer 1770, they also offered enslaved persons for sale who had arrived on the ships Providence and Peggy.

+Other merchants included Richard Harrison & Company and, later, William Boswell & Company.